HL7/fhir-skin-wound-ig/source/pages/generalguidance.md

 us_r4: http://hl7.org/fhir/us/core/
 ---

-This section outlines important definitions and interpretations and requirements common to all Skin Wound Assessment actors used in this guide.
+This section outlines important definitions and interpretations and requirements common to all Lower Extremity Skin Wound Assessment actors used in this guide.

 The conformance verbs used are defined in [FHIR Conformance Rules].